-With the single exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the particular consumer falls.
+With the single exception of registered indigents, all electricity consumers shall be billed for their electricity consumption at the tariff applicable to the category in which the consumer falls.

 - 1. Indigent: All domestic electricity consumers of the Greater Tzaneen Municipality who are registered as indigents with the municipality shall receive the first 50kWh (fifty) of electricity consumed per month free. - 2.
-Domestic and agricultural (domestic use): All domestic electricity consumers other than registered indigents and consumers using prepaid meters per month shall additionally be billed a basic charge per meter installed.
-A surcharge will be levied for consumption above a predetermined level of usage which shall be determined annually as part of the budget process. - 3.
-Small and medium users for commercial and agricultural purposes: These users will be charged a fixed monthly charge based on the size of the circuit breakers and an operating charge per kWh.
-A surcharge will be levied for consumption above a predetermined level of usage which shall be determined annually as part of the budget process. - 4.
+Domestic and agricultural (domestic use): All domestic electricity consumers other than registered indigents per month shall additionally be billed a basic charge per meter installed. - 3.
+Small and medium users for commercial and agricultural purposes:These users will be charged a fixed monthly charge based on the size of the circuit breakers and an operating charge per kWh. - 4.
 Large power users: All large power users shall additionally be billed a monthly basic charge per meter installed and, where applicable, a demand charge appropriate to their respective levels of consumption.
-These users will receive a discount for energy saving due to the shifting of load from peak into the off-peak periods.
+These users will receive a discount for energy saving due to the shifting of load from peak into the off-peak periods. - 5.
+Institutional consumers: These users will be charged a fixed monthly charge based on the size of the circuit breakers and an operating charge per kWh and will additionally receive a rebate as determined by Council during its annual budgeting process.
+For the sake of determining the rebate these consumers will be classified as follows: - Non- governmental institutions: This refers to those institutions as defined by section 8(2)(q) of the Property Rates Act. - Government institutions: This will exclude all parastatals.

-- 5. Institutional consumers: These users will be charged a fixed monthly charge based on the size of the circuit breakers and an operating charge per kWh and will additionally receive a rebate as determined by Council during its annual budgeting process.
-For the sake of determining the rebate these consumers will be classified as follows: - Non- governmental institutions: This refers to those institutions as defined by section 8(2)(q) of the Property Rates Act. - Government institutions: This will exclude all parastatals. - Prepaid meter consumers: These users shall only be charged for actual consumption at a tariff as determined by council annually as part of its budgeting process.
-Where council has not set a tariff the Eskom Homelight 1 tariff shall apply. - Departmental electricity consumption shall be charged at cost. - Within reason the Greater Tzaneen Municipality shall allow customers to exercise once a year, preferably at the start of a financial year a freedom of choice from a range of applicable tariffs subject to approval by the Electrical Engineering Department. - The Greater Tzaneen Municipality shall apply the following four standard tariff structures as recommended by the National Electricity Regulator.
+- 6. Prepaid meter consumers: These users will be charged a basic charge and for actual consumption at a tariff as determined by council annually as part of its budgeting process. - \ Departmental electricity consumption shall be charged as per determined by council annually as part of its budgeting process. - \ Within reason the Greater Tzaneen Municipality shall allow customers to exercise once a year and will be charge for the change, as per rate approved by council, preferably at the start of a financial year a freedom of choice from a range of applicable tariffs subject to approval by the Electrical Engineering Department. - \ The Greater Tzaneen Municipality shall apply the following four standard tariff structures as recommended by the National Electricity Regulator.